 LIBOR is a reference rate used in a wide variety of contracts, including loans, leases, investments, deposits and derivatives.
-Certain LIBOR settings are no longer published, and the major USD LIBOR settings are expected to cease after June 30, 2023.
+However, LIBOR is being wound down and LIBOR's administrator has ceased publishing information based on its historical panel bank methodology.